Murali-group/BoolODE/README.md

 Options:
-  -h, --help            show this help message and exit --path=PATH           Path to boolean model file.
-This file is required.
-  --outPrefix=OUTPREFIX
-                        [Optional] Prefix for output files.
-Will create a directories if they are missing.
-  --max-time=MAX_TIME   [Optional] Total time of simulation.
-(Default = 20)
+  -h, --help            show this help message and exit --max-time=MAX_TIME   Total time of simulation.
+(Default = 20) --num-cells=NUM_CELLS
-  --num-timepoints=NUM_TIMEPOINTS
-                        [Optional] Number of time points to sample.
-(Default = 100) --num-experiments=NUM_EXPERIMENTS
+                        Number of cells sample.
+(Default = 100) --sample-cells        Sample a single cell from each trajectory?
+By default will store full trajectory of each simulation (Default = False)
+  --add-dummy           Add dummy genes
-                        [Optional] Number of experiments to perform.
-(Default = 30) -n, --normalize-trajectory
+  -n, --normalize-trajectory
-                        [Optional] Min-Max normalize genes across all experiments -i, --identical-pars  [Optional] Set single value to similar parameters NOTE: Consider setting this if you are using --sample-pars.
+                        Min-Max normalize genes across all experiments -i, --identical-pars  Set single value to similar parameters NOTE: Consider setting this if you are using --sample-pars.
-  -s, --sample-pars     [Optional] Sample rate parameters around the hardcoded means ,
+  -s, --sample-pars     Sample rate parameters around the hardcoded means ,
                         using 10% stand. dev.
+  --std=STD             If sampling parameters, specify standard deviation.
+                        (Default 0.1)
-  --write-protein       [Optional] Write both protein and RNA values to file.
+  --write-protein       Write both protein and RNA values to file.
 Useful for
                         debugging.
-  -b, --burn-in         [Optional] Treats the first 25% of the time course as burnin ,
+  -b, --burn-in         Treats the first 25% of the time course as burnin ,
                         samples from the rest.
+  --outPrefix=OUTPREFIX
+                        Prefix for output files.
+  --path=PATH           Path to boolean model file --inputs=INPUTS       Path to input parameter files.
+This is different from
+                        specifying a parameter set!
-  --inputs=INPUTS       [Optional] Path to input parameter files --ics=ICS             [Optional] Path to list of initial conditions --strengths=STRENGTHS
+  --pset=PSET           Path to pre-generated parameter set.
+  --ics=ICS             Path to list of initial conditions --strengths=STRENGTHS
-                        [Optional] Path to list of interaction strengths --species-type=SPECIES_TYPE
+                        Path to list of interaction strengths --species-type=SPECIES_TYPE
-                        [Optional] Path to list of molecular species type file.
-Useful to specify proteins/genes.
+                        Path to list of molecular species type file.Useful to specify proteins/genes
+  -c NCLUSTERS, --nClusters=NCLUSTERS
+                        Number of expected clusters in the dataset.
+(Default = 1)
+  --max-parents=MAX_PARENTS
+                        Number of parents to add to dummy genes.
+(Default = 1) --do-parallel         Run simulations in parallel.
+Recommended for > 50 simulations
 ```
 ## Inputs
 BoolODE requires a tab separated file containing a Boolean model.
 The following is a sample input file